madawei2699/free4chat/README.md

 - **Room**
   - [ ] Text chat, can sent text or emoji 🚩
   - [ ] Can send arbitrary data by WebRTC datachannel
-  - [ ] Can share screen if the device support
   - [ ] Room permission setting, like public/private type setting
     - private room can't been seen on room discovery, and it needs password to enter.
 The password is [End-to-End Encryption](https://blog.excalidraw.com/end-to-end-encryption/), server only need check the answer which given by the client like the `PoW in blockchain`<sup>*</sup>
     - [ ] Public rooms discovery, like hot room list or filter rooms by type/tag